 The Partnership’s goal is to be part of the solution to end area hunger and homelessness and works collaboratively with the City of Raleigh, Catholic Charities and more than four dozen community groups and churches to support the Oak City Outreach Center.

-The Center will celebrate its three-year anniversary on June 14, 2017.
+The Center celebrated its three-year anniversary on June 14, 2017!
 The Center is open from 9am to 6pm on Saturdays, Sundays, and six designated holidays.
-Since June 2014, the center has served more than 225,000 much-needed meals to adults, families and the elderly alike.
+Since June 2014, the center has served more than 240,000 much-needed meals to adults, families and the elderly alike.

 On average we serve 300-400 men, women, and children every weekend.